smiffytech/envmon/upd/README.md

 But, if dealing with multiple networks, do I really want to be putting even descriptions on multiple dashboards?
 And what about those where you have to choose from a list?

-So my preference is to receive the raw data, and deal with it myself - with a Universal Payload Decoder, a simple Python module that can read a control document, and use that to convert the payload, either into JSON, or just return a dictionary for further processing.
+So my preference is to receive the raw data, and deal with it myself - with a Universal Payload Decoder, a Python class `UPD`, that can read a control document, and use that to convert the payload, either into JSON, or just return a dictionary for further processing.

 ## UPD Description Document